Richardaeld/Fat_Racoon_Kitchen/README.md

         + The model was only written on `index.html`.
     + Fix:
         + Login/create modal was added to `base.html` and removed from `index.html`.
-+ Original search bar would display on a separate line below the navigation bar when resolution was at tablet responsiveness level or smaller.
++ The original search bar would display on a separate line below the navigation bar when the resolution was at tablet responsiveness level or smaller.
     + Caused by:
         + Unknown.
     + Fix: